 Senate Bill 165 aims to eliminate daylight saving time in Wisconsin by repealing the existing statute that governs its observance.
-The bill amends several sections of the statutes, specifically removing references to daylight saving time in relation to the hours of operation for establishments holding Class B and Class C licenses.
-Notably, it deletes the provision that allowed for extended closing hours on the Sunday when daylight saving time begins, thereby standardizing the closing hours for these establishments throughout the year.
+The bill amends several sections of the statutes, specifically removing references to daylight saving time in relation to the closing hours for establishments with Class B and Class C licenses.
+Notably, it deletes the provision that allowed for extended closing hours on the Sunday when daylight saving time begins, thereby standardizing the closing hours to be consistent throughout the year.

-Additionally, the bill repeals section 175.095, which previously outlined the specifics of daylight saving time, and modifies the definition of "time" in section 990.001 (12) to refer solely to standard time.
-The changes reflect a shift towards a consistent timekeeping practice across the state, aligning with federal law that permits states entirely within one time zone to adopt standard time without the seasonal adjustment of daylight saving time.
-The act is set to take effect on the first January 1 following its publication.
+Additionally, the bill repeals section 175.095 entirely, which previously outlined the specifics of daylight saving time in Wisconsin.
+It also updates the definition of "time" in section 990.001 (12) to refer solely to standard time, removing any mention of daylight saving time.
+The proposed changes are set to take effect on the first January 1 following the bill's publication, aligning Wisconsin's timekeeping practices with those of states that do not observe daylight saving time.

 Statutes affected: